AnymouseProphet/SocialistHousing/README.md

 extended clones will be used.

-If you like the TeXGyre family of clones (many do) then either do not install MathTimePro 2 Lite or if it is already installed, in the preamble change
+If you like the TeXGyre family of clones (many do) then either do not install MathTime Pro 2 Lite or if it is already installed, in the preamble change

     \IfFileExists{mtpro2.sty}{%